 The way off Parkhouse Hill is extremely steep.
 Start just left of the ridge-top before crossing to the right, dropping to a minor road.
 Turn right to the nearby cattle-grid.
 Immediately before it use the stile onto a path for Chrome Hill and High Edge.
 The path rises over hummocks of limestone to reach a handgate beneath a tree, then climbs to the summit ridge.

 Advance along the declining ridge; beyond a low arch drift right, steeply down to find a wall-side way and bend left with it to use a corner handgate.
-Follow signs to another handgate; then turn uphill, shortly heading left along the top of pastures to reach a cattle-grid and farm road.
-Turn right to the minor road.
+Follow signs to another handgate; then turn uphill, shortly heading left along the top of pastures, keeping Tor Hill on your left, to reach a cattle-grid and farm road.

 Follow the footpath diagonally left, crossing fields.
 Keep Stoop Farm on your left.
 The way skirts the base of Hollins Hill, dropping to the quiet hamlet of Hollinsclough with its old school house and bell tower.

 5. Winding home